Skip to main content

 Usage

 You can call the x/async module from your EVM smart contract using the x/async precompile.
+This module allows you to build any logic combining offchain computation with onchain verification.

 At this moment, x/async supports two types of computations: